 labs(title = "CRC incidence per 100,000",

 uncertainty is represented.
-The default, style = "mean_qi"
+The default, style = "mean_qi",

 shows the mean of the posterior distribution as the estimate and adds